2012 CIO/CTO Leadership Forum: Spotlight on Financial Services

 S&P Capital IQ View Bio »

-Before his career at S&P Capital IQ, Rui Carvalho was vice president and global head of Fundamentals, Corporate Actions and Public Equity Offerings Content.
-In his eleven years at Reuters, Rui managed both global data operations and regional quality groups.
-During his tenure Rui led various data operations transformational projects in India, China, Poland and Cyprus.
-Most recently, Rui was based in Singapore, where he led strategic data operations executions for the Asia Pacific and Emerging regions, including the Reuters Japan, Middle East, India and Vietnam Growth Strategies for the Research and Asset Management Segment.
+Before his career at S&P Capital IQ, Rui was the Vice President and Global Head of Fundamentals and Corporate Actions content, for Reuters.
+Rui was based in Singapore, where he led strategic data operations executions for the Asia Pacific and Emerging regions, including the Reuters Japan, Middle East and India growth strategies for the Research & Asset Management Segment.

 S&P Capital IQ View Bio »